dvsreddy82/sakps/README.md

 # Sri Ankalamma Kennels and Pet Store

-A modern, responsive static website for Sri Ankalamma Kennels and Pet Store, optimized for GitHub Pages.
+A modern, responsive Jekyll website for Sri Ankalamma Kennels and Pet Store, optimized for GitHub Pages.

 ## Features